T-Mobile USA kicks off service pricing without phone subsidies

 The plans, which were on the company's website on Monday ahead of a Tuesday press event, start at 500 megabytes of data downloads and unlimited talk time and text messaging for $50 and increase to $60 a month for 2.5 gigabytes of data or $70 a month for unlimited data usage.

-Verizon wireless charges $90 for 1 gigabyte of data and offers 4 gigabytes for $70 and in comparison AT&T charges $95 a month for 1 gigabyte of data and $110 for 4 gigabytes of data.
+Verizon wireless charges $90 for 1 gigabyte of data and offers 4 gigabytes for $110 and AT&T charges $95 a month for 1 gigabyte of data and $110 for 4 gigabytes of data.

 On its website T-Mobile USA shows that it is clearly going after AT&T customers by comparing its pricing directly to prices at the No. 2 U.S. mobile provider.